TubaAdrienn/SZFM_2020_2_Softies/documentation/test/test-report.md

 * Test isOverSelfCollapsedTest():
     * Tests whether the game is over when snake collapsed itself.
     * Test successful.

 * Test isOverOutOfBoardTest():
+    * Tests whether the game is over when snake collapsed into wall.
+    * Test successful.

 ### **Manual Tests**